alexjvr1/TopoPlot/README.md

 1. Topographic data: A raster file containing elevational data for the region of interest.
 See our suggestion [here](https://github.com/alexjvr1/TopoPlot/blob/main/README.md#topographic-data)

-2. Coordinates (best if you're mapping a specific area) or a shape file (best if you're mapping a country or state).
+2. Bounds for the map: Either coordinates (best if you're mapping a specific area) or a shape file (best if you're mapping a country or state).
 See our suggestion [here]()

 3. A tab delimited file containing sample/population names, latitude, longitude, and (optional) colour, shape, and size of the points to be plotted.
 See our example [here]()